tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 ### 1.1 The Uniform Resource Locator

 1. Start up the server script in the `exercises/02_http/01_url/` directory.
+	1. Install the `koa` and `koa-router` packages.
 Refer the the previous lab if you get stuck at this point.
-	1. Access the root url, notice that the message **Hello World** is displayed in the browser.
+	2. Access the root url, notice that the message **Hello World** is displayed in the browser.
-	2. Access the `/hello` url.
+	3. Access the `/hello` url.
 This should result in the same message being displayed.
-2. Open the `index.js` script and study lines 1-15.
+2. Open the `index.js` script and study lines 1-10.
+	1. The first line is the _shebang_, it tells the script what application is needed to run it.
-	1. Line 2 contains the string `'use strict'`.
+	2. Line 3 contains the string `'use strict'`.
 Strict mode preventsa certain 'unsafe' commands from running and enables you to catch a lot of potential coding errors.
 You should always add this to the top of your scripts.
-	2. Line 4 imports the `express` package and stores it in a constant called `express`.
-	3. Line 5 uses this package to create an `express` object.
-We store this in the `app` constant and will use this to build the server.
+	3. Lines 5 and 6 import the `koa` and `koa-router` packages and stores them in a pair of immutable variables (constants).
+	4. Lines 6 and 7 use these two packages to create new JS objects and store these in another two immutable variables.
-	4. Line 6 stores the number 8080 in a constant called `port`.
+	5. Line 10 stores the number `8080` in an immutable variable called `port`.
 We will use this later.
 We should always create named constants to store key numbers, this makes our script easier to follow.

 #### 1.1.1 Callbacks